MajorAbdullah/K-Compiler/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request for review.
+This code is protected under an "All Rights Reserved" license.
+You must obtain explicit permission from the copyright holder before using, distributing, or modifying this work.

+For permissions, please contact:

 ## Contact
 For any queries or suggestions, feel free to reach out:
 - **Email:** sa.abdullahshah.2001@gmail.com
 - **LinkedIn:** [Syed Abdullah Shah](https://www.linkedin.com/in/syed-abdullah-shah-4018a5176)

+## Contributing
+Contributions are welcome!
+Please fork this repository and submit a pull request for review.